knhnd/react-ts-framework/README.md

 - main
   - This is an original Template.
 Don't use this branch.
 - develop
-  - This is branch is for fixing original template.
+  - This branch is for fixing original template.
 - ○○○-template
-  - This is an each templates
+  - This is an each templates.

 ## Templates